 1,001 Sayings and Deeds of the Prophet

-Allah, it is clear, was extremely concerned that His Messenger be sexually fulfilled, and in so doing broke two taboos from what the hadiths and the Koran refer to as the period of ignorance i.e. the time before Islam.
-Allah’s casual dismissal of two abiding moral imperatives would prove particularly detrimental to both the physical and emotional wellbeing of children, to this day.
+In His endeavor to fulfill His devoted spokesman's every carnal desire in an expeditious manner, God broke two taboos from what scriptures refer to as the period of ignorance, i.e., the time before Islam.
+Allah’s casual dismissal of two abiding moral imperatives would prove particularly detrimental to both the physical and emotional wellbeing of children to this day.

-During the time of ignorance, to encourage the adoptions of sons who had lost their fathers, men adopted orphaned boys who then became part of the adopted father’s lineage and his de facto progeny i.e. his heir.
-Because laws and traditions from the time of ignorance did not distinguish between an adopted and a natural born son, the taboo against marrying your natural born son's wife extended to an adopted descendant.
+During the time of ignorance men adopted orphaned boys who then became part of their lineage and their de facto progeny, e.g., their heir.
+Because laws and traditions from the time of ignorance did not distinguish between an adopted and a natural born son, the taboo against marrying your natural born son's wife extended to an adopted one.
+Allah changed the rules so that His beloved mouthpiece could add his cousin and daughter-in-law to his collection of wives, concubines and slave-girls.

-After Allah made what was taboo during the time ignorance at thing of the past, and after Zaid prudently divorced Zaynab, God's Messenger was free to marry the object of his lust having relegated her former husband to no more than an acquaintance for whom he provided room and board.
+Allah made what was taboo during the time ignorance a thing of the past.
+This allowed Muhammad— after Zaid prudently divorced her—to marry his former daughter-in-law, God having relegated her former husband to no more than an acquaintance for whom His spokesman provided room and board and a place to be intimate with the woman whose favours he now enjoyed.

 Abu Hudhaifa, one of those who fought the battle of Badr with Allah's Apostle, adopted Salim as his son and married his niece Hind bint Al-Wahd bin Utba to him and Salim was a freed slave of an Ansari woman.
 Allah's Apostle also adopted Zaid as his son.